miriyusifli/Notes/Books/Programming/EffectiveJava/README.md

                  ^
 ```

-What is the difference between the unbounded wildcard type Set<?> and the raw type Set?
+What is the difference between the unbounded wildcard type `Set<?>` and the raw type Set?
 Does the question mark really buy you anything?
-Not to belabor the point, but the wildcard type is safe and the raw type isn’t.
-You can put any element into a collection with a raw type, easily corrupting the collection’s type invariant (as demonstrated by the unsafeAdd method on page 119); you can’t put any ele- ment (other than null) into a Collection<?>.
+Not to be labor the point, but the wildcard type is safe and the raw type isn’t.
+You can put any element into a collection with a raw type, easily corrupting the collection’s type invariant (as demonstrated by the unsafeAdd method on page 119); you can’t put any element (other than null) into a `Collection<?>`.
 Attempting to do so will generate a compile-time error message like this:

 ```
 WildCard.java:13: error: incompatible types: String cannot be